BrianJohnson255/ceapp/README.md

 ### Backend server

-To setup the server, run `bundle install` in the `server` directory.
+To setup the server, run `bundle install` in the `server` directory, followed by `rails db:migrate`.
 Once done, run `rails server -b 0.0.0.0 -p 3000` to start the server.